NETEX-G Topics

 Column Syntax

-Column 1 - layer number
+Column 1 - layer stackup position

 Column 2 - layer name (string - no spaces or special characters)